pkgweb

 when you have a popular package or two.

-it to www.howett.net–unless, of course, it’s come from go get
+it to www.howett.net–unless, of course, it’s come from go get.
+When a request comes in from go get, the URL is

 matched against a simple config file indicating which part of my package tree maps to which repository.